Neurological Assessment and GCS

-Symptoms of neurological changes often vary but can include sensory changes, motor changes, reflex changes, altered awareness and/or personality, altered level of consciousness and headaches (Koutoukidis et al. 2017).
+Symptoms of neurological changes often vary but may include sensory changes, motor changes, reflex changes, altered awareness and/or personality, altered level of consciousness and headaches (Koutoukidis et al. 2017).

-Neurological observations collect data on the patient’s neurological status and can be used for many reasons, including in order to help with diagnosis, as a baseline observation, following a neurosurgical procedure, and following trauma.
+Neurological observations collect data on a patient’s neurological status and can be used for many reasons, including in order to help with diagnosis, as a baseline observation, following a neurosurgical procedure, and following trauma (Mooney & Comerford 2003).

 Therefore, it is important that all healthcare professionals are efficient and accurate in assessing the neurological status of their patients.

-It is also important to remember that these changes can be seen to occur rapidly over a short period of time, or more gradually taking place over days and weeks.
+It is also important to remember that these changes may occur rapidly over a short period of time or more gradually, taking place over days or weeks.
 This is why accurate neurological assessments and observations are vital in ensuring the early recognition of neurological deterioration in patients (Koutoukidis et al. 2017; Mooney & Comerford 2003).

-A neurological assessment involves checking the patient in these main areas in which changes are most likely to occur:
+A neurological assessment involves checking the patient in the main areas in which changes are most likely to occur:

 There are many different assessment tools for neurological function, however, the most widely known and used tool is the Glasgow Coma Scale (GCS).